bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 Then, include the returned token with an identifying string in the Authorization header of your request.

-#### The GraphQL Storefront API
-For the GraphQL Storefront API, your response-request pair will look something like the following:

 <!--
 type: tab
-title: Example Response: Create a token
+title: GraphQL Storefront API
 -->

+#### GraphQL Storefront API
+For the GraphQL Storefront API, your response-request pair will look something like the following:

 ```json title="Example response: Create a GraphQL Storefront API token" lineNumbers
 {